Berry-House-YYC/calgarygroups/src/content/organizations/social-club/settlers-book-club.md

 type: "Social Club"
 interests: ["anti-racism", "indigenous", "book"]
 age_range: "all-ages"
-identity_focused: true
+identity_focused: false
 meeting_format: "in-person"
 location_area: "city-wide"
 status: "active"
 permalink: "/organizations/{{ page.fileSlug }}/"

-description: "A book club that meets monthly at the Central Public Library to discuss works related to reconciliation and Indigenous history.
+description: "A book club that meets monthly at the Central Library to discuss works related to reconciliation and Indigenous history.
 They aim to educate themselves and challenge systemic racism through literature."
 ---

-A book club that meets monthly at the Central Public Library to discuss works related to reconciliation and Indigenous history.
+A book club that meets monthly at the Central Library to discuss works related to reconciliation and Indigenous history.
 They aim to educate themselves and challenge systemic racism through literature.

 <div class="org-contact-info">
   <strong>Contact Info:</strong>